5 Design Tips to Make Your Jewellery Websites Stand Out

 One way to make navigation easier is to focus on only one primary navigation element.
 The website’s users will get lost and confused if too much information is on one page.
-Focus on one primary navigation element, such as a breadcrumb menu that will direct users to the appropriate page and category.
+Focus on one primary navigation element, such as a breadcrumb menu directing users to the appropriate page and category.

 For example, the Breadcrumb Navigator is an excellent example of a website navigation design that’s easy to use.
-It’s a three-level navigation system that helps visitors find their way around the website.
+A three-level navigation system helps visitors find their way around the website.

-If you’re unfamiliar with how breadcrumbs work, they’re a visual representation of the pages leading to a specific page.
+If you’re unfamiliar with how breadcrumbs work, they visually represent the pages leading to a specific page.
 By using breadcrumbs, visitors to your website can find their way around the site even if they forget where they are.

-This navigation style is used in the main navigation of many websites, including Amazon, Google, and more.
+This style is used in the main navigation of many websites, including Amazon, Google, and more.